Cultivating Universal Spiritual Connection

 What is Meditation Church’s mission?

-We assist people to experience Inner Peace and the Kingdom of God within in a welcoming space.
+We assist people to experience Inner Peace, Christ Abundance, and Self-Love in Divine Love in a welcoming space.

-Join us online or in person by checking our events page.
+Join us online or in person by checking our services page.

 Can I support Meditation Church financially?